Xtra-Computing/thundersvm/README.md

 FAQ:

 1. How can I use the source code?
 Please download the repository and then issue "make" command under the fold where our Makefile is located.
 After the command is completed, you will see a binary file named "mascot" in the "bin" folder.
 To start playing it, try command "./mascot -g 0.382 -c 100 -f 200 data/gisette\_scale".
-The dataset gisette_scale is available <a href=""> here</a> in LibSVM site.
+The dataset gisette_scale is available <a href="http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#gisette"> here</a> in LibSVM site.

 2. What is the format of the input file?
 The file format is the same as the format of files in LibSVM site.